ffreemt/ptextpad-electron/README.md

 `ptextpad-el.exe` is by default installed in `C:\Users\User\AppData\Local\Programs\ptextpad-el\ptextpad-el.exe` in Windows

 ## Suggestions and Feedback
-Suggestions and feedback will be very happily received.
+Suggestions and feedback will be very happily received while whining will be ignored.
 PRs are more than welcome.